raptisj/region-links/README.md

 ### Extension doesn't appear in toolbar

 - Go to `chrome://extensions/` and verify the extension is enabled
-- Click the puzzle icon in the toolbar and pin "Regional Link Extract"
+- Click the puzzle icon in the toolbar and pin "RegionLinks"

 ### "Could not access current tab" error